jessesquires/delete-uber/README.md

 ### What is this?

-These articles show that Uber fosters a toxic corporate culture that is rife with systemic sexism and sexual harassment, among other crude behaviors.
+These articles show that Uber appears to foster a toxic corporate culture that is rife with systemic sexism and sexual harassment, among other crude behaviors.

-They show Uber's utter disregard for public safety and total disrepect of its drivers, as well as disregard for traditional taxi drivers.
+They show Uber's apparent disregard for public safety and disrepect of its drivers, as well as disregard for traditional taxi drivers.

 They call into question the character of CEO Travis Kalanick, who appears tone-deaf, out-of-touch, and either clueless or complacent in his company's abusive culture and practices.
 CEOs are responsibile for laying the foundation of their company's culture.
 The buck stops here.